Broadcom bid for Qualcomm: The saga so far

 Feb.
 26, 2018

-Qualcomm appears to warm to Broadcom's advances by saying the sides have grown closer on regulatory issues and calling for talks on price after Broadcom's latest $117 billion offer.
-Broadcom, however, labels Qualcomm's proposals "engagement theater".
+Qualcomm appears to warm to Broadcom's advances by saying the sides have grown closer on regulatory issues and called for talks on price after Broadcom's latest $117 billion offer.
+The war of words continued, however, as Broadcom called its U.S. semiconductor peer's proposal to negotiate a higher price "engagement theater".

 Feb.
 21, 2018